Tucson Meet Yourself

 Ready for a downtown block party?
 Welcome to Tucson Meet Yourself.
 This grassroots event celebrates food and culture in the Southern Arizona borderland.
 The festivities -- vendor booths, entertainment stages, culinary and cultural activities, and a lowrider car show -- is clustered around Jácome Plaza and surrounding streets in the heart of downtown Tucson.

-Locals call it "Tucson Eat Yourself" because of the staggering amount and variety of food: In 2018, 49 food vendors participated.
+Locals call it "Tucson Eat Yourself" because of the staggering amount and variety of food: Normally, over 50 food vendors participate.
 Half of them nonprofit cultural clubs, churches and temples.
 The other half are small ethnic businesses and sole proprietors.
 No commercial chains or national food operators are allowed -- only local Tucson-based food entrepreneurs.

 Tucson Meet Yourself began in 1974, before words like “multicultural” and “diversity” entered the mainstream American vocabulary.
 It was started by some forward-thinking Tucsonans led by a young University of Arizona anthropologist named Jim Griffith, who went on to win a National Heritage Fellowship.
 The annual event has grown into a three-day block party with hundreds of home cooks, artisans, dancers, musicians, and exhibitors participating.
 It is still dedicated to honoring and sharing the living traditional arts of local ethnic and folk communities.
 It is still admission-free and alcohol-free and staged in the downtown heart of Tucson.